geethsowri/inn-helperproject/README.md

-this is the assessment assigned to me initially after joining inncircles as intern
+this is the assignment assigned to me initially after joining inncircles as intern